 The structural elements of games are also especially suited to serve this current generation of learners.
 Commonly known as gamification (or gameful design according to Jane McGonigal), this approach of adding game elements such as storytelling, problem-solving, aesthetics, rules, collaboration, competition, reward systems, feedback, and learning through trial and error into non-game situations has already experienced widespread implementation in such fields as marketing, training, and consumerism with rampant success (see http://www.cio.com/article/2900319/gamification/3-enterprise-gamification-success-stories.html) for more details.

 In the education realm, gamification is starting to pick up steam.
 With success stories such as Classcraft, Class Dojo, and Rezzly leading the charge, the potential for gamification to spread to more and more classrooms is a forgone conclusion.
 There are also pockets of educators in the teaching landscape that are designing their own ‘gamefully-designed’ learning environments.
 The next section explores such an environment by sharing Jack’s experiences with his own class.

 I have been involved with gamification for quite some time now.
 In my 9 years of experience, I’ve found games are great at resolving several common classroom issues such as: student participation/talk time, student engagement, differentiation, data tracking, and increasing student achievement.

 As a classroom teacher in the Houston Independent School district serving schools with a 95% free and reduced lunch population, I have taught both 3rd-grade reading and 5th-grade science.
-Each of these are state-tested subjects, which I taught for two years.
+Each of these is a state-tested subject (that I taught for two years).